Prakash461/Prakash/README.md

 - [LinkedIn](https://www.linkedin.com/in/your-profile)
 - Email: your.email@example.com

 > “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+When you have to explain it, it’s bad.”